alexyuly/chil/README.md

   ...
 ```

-The compiler throws an error if any intersected types are disjoint, meaning that they share no common values and the resulting set is empty, for example:
+Note: The compiler throws an error if any intersected types are disjoint, meaning that they share no common values and the resulting set is empty, for example

 ```yaml
 # This type definition makes no sense: